ant-design/ant-design-pro-site/docs/advanced-menu.en-US.md

 ];
 ```

 In this way, you can also highlight `/product` in the path of `/list/:id`.
-The `key` in `parentKeys` is generally a path.
-If it is not convenient to set the flower as a path, you can add the key in the menu configuration Attribute, Layout will use the configured `Key` attribute first.
+The `key` in `parentKeys` is usually a path.
+If it is not convenient to set it as a path, you can add the `key` attribute to the menu configuration.
+The layout will give priority to the `key` attribute of the configuration.

 ## Change the layout according to the path